 Our weekly Bible studies that meet at a number of locations around the Purdue University/West Lafayette area form the foundation of our organization.
 In these groups we meet for in-depth studies that explore how scripture applies to our lives as graduate students.

-- Bible Study on Prayer, Wednesday @ 6pm, Purdue Union, Contact: Jon Gast
+- Wednesday @ 6pm, Purdue Union, Contact: Jon Gast

-- Bible Study on Daniel, Thursday @ 8pm, West Lafayette (Location), Contact: Emily Umulis
+- Thursday @ 8pm, West Lafayette (Location), Contact: Emily Umulis

 Throughout all of our events, we are motivated by a deep desire to: